jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/README.md

 # UPDATE: Student Reviews

 Here are <a href="./docs/student_reviews_IPHS39SpecialTopicAIFrontiersLLMAutonomousWorkflows_fall2024_JonChun.pdf">anonymous student reviews</a> for the first iteration of this class.
 This is overall very encouraging.
-Integrated Program for Humane Studies' students come from all academic divisions and each mastered in their own fashion topics as complex and fast moving as AI, multi-agent frameworks, and auotmated agentic workflows.
+Integrated Program for Humane Studies' students come from all academic divisions and each mastered in their own fashion topics as complex and fast moving as AI, multi-agent frameworks, and automated agentic workflows.
 Chapeau!

 # Motivations